es-progress/shell/docs/lib/process.md

 ## check-root

 Determine if script is running as root.
-If not running as root print error and return with non-zero exit code.
+If not running as root, print an error and return with non-zero exit code.

 **Usage**